exercism/yamlscript/Contributing.md

 Edit the `config.yaml` file and change the `difficulty` number for your new exercise.
-You can use the number from the ToDo file.
+You can use the exercise's difficulty number from the ToDo file.

 You should also move your new config section in the YAML file to the alphabetic order position.

-Save the `config.yaml` file and run `make update`.

-Run `make check test` from the root directory.
+Run `make check` from the root directory.

 If it passes, commit your code and submit a Pull Request!